-It is recommended that athletes check what financial and other support they may be eligible for via 1 throughout their pregnancy and post-childbirth.
+It is recommended that you check what financial and other support you may be eligible for via 1 the Government through your pregnancy and post-childbirth.

-This includes, but may not be limited to the following:
+This includes, but may not be limited to, the following:

 - Free prescriptions and NHS dental treatment

 - Sure Start Maternity Grant

 - Healthy Start Vouchers (England, Wales and Northern Ireland).
 If you live in Scotland you cannot get Healthy Start.
 You can apply for Best Start Foods instead

 - Child Benefit

 - Tax-free Childcare

 - Household Support Fund

 - Council Tax Reduction

 - Personal Independence Payment